Texas Parks and Wildlife

 We look for individuals with background, education and experiences in wildlife and habitat management, research and technical guidance, education and data management.

-In addition to full-time and part-time jobs, we have a variety of summer jobs as well as the Summer Student Internship program for students enrolled in an accredited college or university who meet minimum requirements.
-For more information, please visit the Jobs section of our website at www.tpwd.state.tx.us/business/jobs/ .
-You may also visit any State of Texas office in your area to pick up the forms required to apply for jobs with us.
+In addition to full-time and part-time jobs, we have a variety of summer jobs as well as the Student Internship program for students enrolled in an accredited college or university who meet minimum requirements.
+For more information on Internships, please visit the Internship section of our website at http://www.tpwd.state.tx.us/business/jobs/summer_internships/program_info.phtml.
+For more information on summer/seasonal and other jobs, please visit http://www.tpwd.state.tx.us/business/jobs/.
 And when you visit one of our Parks or Natural Areas, Historic Sites, Fisheries or Wildlife Centers, linger a while to see why we say "Life's Better Outside!"

 AN EQUAL OPPORTUNITY EMPLOYER